 Kristina has lived with Type I Diabetes (T1D) since she was six-years-old, but has never liked being identified by it.
 She is an advocate for herself and others by pushing down walls that limit the ability to thrive.
 Her career and background combines her passion for advancing research and healthcare accessibility and affordability with meeting people and patients where they are, to propose solutions to break down barriers to healthcare access.
 She has recently co-founded a 501(c)(3) non-profit organization called Our Odyssey as an opportunity that uniquely positions young adults impacted by chronic and rare conditions (and our healthcare systems) for greater livelihoods by way of connectivity with other young adults, providers, tools and resources.
 She is thrilled for the opportunity to join the Seeker Health team at Eversana and to expand the business, innovate and collaborate across the healthcare industry.

 Sharon Francis is a seasoned digital marketer with over 10 years of experience in online ad and website design, project and financial management.
-Sharon previously served as Director of Program Management at Carat and Associate Director at DigitasLBi, where she produced award-winning advertising campaigns.
-Sharon started her career at Deloitte Consulting as a healthcare consultants.
+Sharon previously served as Director of Program Management at Carat and Associate Director at Digitas, where she produced award-winning advertising campaigns.
+Sharon started her career at Deloitte Consulting as a healthcare consultant.
 She earned a BA from Barnard College.
 Sharon has a passion for the growing use of social media and its potential to revolutionize clinical trials.